dfoster-oracle/oci-cloud-controller-manager/test/e2e/cloud-provider-oci/README.md

 ## Running the tests locally

-There are 2 options to run the tests.
+There are 2 options to run the tests : create cluster mode and existing cluster mode.
+It is suggested to use existing cluster mode with updated CCM image while testing features.

 ## Option 1.
 For a simpler way to run e2e tests locally, follow the template [here](../../../hack/cluster-create-dev0-env-template.sh).
 This template is intended for running e2e-tests against dev0-iad but can be modified to run against your dev environment.
+Please make sure that the CCM image is pushed and updated.
 Option 1 creates a cluster using the environment variables set by you.
 All the tests are then run on this newly created cluster.

 To set the variables, run